 The limestone at Thacher begins with the Manlius limestone and the beginning of the Devonian era.
 As you climb higher you will see the rock grow richer with fossils.
 The richest rock of all for fossils is the Becraft Limestone.
 This layer is not part of the main cliffs and is found at higher elevations in the park.
 Despite this you can still expect yourself to be crimping on crinoids on most routes.

-Sport Climbing: “Sport” Climbing refers to climbing in which expansion bolts are used as anchors.
+Sport Climbing: “Sport” Climbing refers to climbing in which expansion bolts or glue-ins are used as anchors.
 Sport climbing is more suitable than trad climbing on softer rocks.
 In sport climbing the climber hikes into the bottom and climbs up to a top anchor.
-The belayer will lower the climber down.
 At Thacher rappelling and topping out will not be permitted.
-Climbers will walk up and out using a trail at the end of the day.
-There will be no legal access from the valley floor as that area is privately owned.
+See more rules here.

 Features: Thacher’s rock has a few distinct shapes and features.
 Certain areas resemble giant onions with rounded shapes featuring hard bulge climbs on the bottom half.
 There are also plenty of smooth hard walls to climb.
-Most of these smooth lines will average 5.10+.
-For beginners there are just a few low angle slabs and mostly cracks.
+Most of these smooth lines average 5.10+.
 The crack sizes on average are perfect for the human hand and fingers.
-There are many aretes at Thacher which feel incredible as you are 600 feet above the Hudson valley so you will feel the exposure.
-Most climbs at Thacher will be short 35-50′ and some (usually harder lines) will be tall (70-100′).
+Many of the climbs at Thacher feel incredible as you are 600 feet above the Hudson valley, so you will feel the exposure despite most climbs being in the 35-50′ range.
+Some climbs cross both the Manlius and Coeymans layers are higher at 70-90′.

 People have been climbing Thacher’s cliffs since the Mahican Indians established hunting grounds on the lands above the cliffs.
 Read more on the climbing history here.